BITS-VIB/plotting-tools/README.md

 ## **2histo.R**

-R code to create aa histogram and boxplot from stdin lists of numbers.
-Can be piped from any command generating one column of numeric data.
+**[2histo.R](plotting-tools/2histo.R)** creates a histogram, a boxplot, and a summary table from a stdin column of numbers.
+It can be piped from any command generating one column of numeric data.